eirara/cleaningDataProject/CodeBook.md

     5 or STANDING
     6 or LAYING

-Also variables (66) that represent signals (-XYZ' is used to denote 3-axial signals in the X, Y and Z directions):
+Also variables (only 66 are used for analysis) that represent signals (-XYZ' is used to denote 3-axial signals in the X, Y and Z directions):

       "BodyAcc.mean.X"